ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/02_analysis_workflow.md

 <br>

 While shrunk LFC is essential for determining the magnitude of change, it is not suitable for distance-based visualizations like **heatmaps** or **Principal Component Analysis (PCA)**.
 In raw RNA-seq data, the variance of a gene's counts naturally increases with its mean expression.
-If a heatmap is plotted using raw or log-normalized counts, the "noisiest" genes or those with the highest absolute expression will dominate the clustering, even if their relative biological change is minimal.
+If a heatmap is plotted using raw or log-normalized counts, the noisiest genes or those with the highest absolute expression will dominate the clustering, even if their relative biological change is minimal.
 To account for this, **Variance Stabilizing Transformation (VST)** or **Regularized Log (rlog)** are used, transforming the count data to a log-like scale where the variance is approximately constant across the mean.

 <div align="center">
   <img src="../Figures/RNA-seq_heatmap.png" width="700">